DAVID JAYAKAR M.D.

 Promoting Interoperability Score: 100

 The Interoperability category measures the providers ability to use technology to exchange and make use of healthcare information in a way that is less burdensome and improves outcomes.
-The Interoperability measure category compromises 25% providers final MPIS scores.
+The Interoperability measure category comprises 25% of a provider's final MIPS score.

 The MIPS Interoperability measure focuses on the use of certified electronic health record technology (CEHRT) to improve patient access health information, the exchange of information between clinicians and pharmacies and the systematic collection, analysis, and interpretation of healthcare data. -